A New Study On Walrus DNA Provides A Clue About The Demise Of Erik The Red’s Norse Colony In Greenland

 “The change in the ivory trade coincides with the flourishing of the Norse settlements on Greenland.
 The populations grew and elaborate churches were constructed.
 Later Icelandic accounts suggest that in the 1120s, Greenlanders used walrus ivory to secure the right to their own bishopric from the king of Norway.
 Tusks were also used to pay tithes to the church.”

-And, it may have been this “near monopoly” that turned out to be the downfall of the Greenland colony.
+And it may have been this “near monopoly” that turned out to be the downfall of the Greenland colony.
 While the new study doesn’t show how the Greenland colony declined, researchers suggest, from the findings, that overhunting may have led to walruses deserting the region.

 “An overreliance on a single commodity, the very thing which gave the society its initial resilience, may have also contained the seeds of its vulnerability,” said Dr. Barrett.